UltraScan Version

 I(0)* calculation for SAXS

-where NA is Avogadro's number, c is the sample concentration [mg ml-1], Re is the diffusion length of the electron [cm], mn is the nucleon mass [g], vbar symbol is the partial specific volume of the particle [cm3 g-1], ρe is the solvent electron density [e/cm3], and Z and A are the number of electrons and of nucleons, respectively, in the particle, whose ratio is usually taken as a constant specific for each class of biomacromolecules.
+where NA is Avogadro's number, c is the sample concentration [mg ml-1], Re is the diffusion length of the electron [cm], mn is the nucleon mass [g] (note: from 2019, this value by default is taken as 1/NA), vbar symbol is the partial specific volume of the particle [cm3 g-1], ρe is the solvent electron density [e/cm3], and Z and A are the number of electrons and of nucleons, respectively, in the particle, whose ratio is usually taken as a constant specific for each class of biomacromolecules.

-If a series of SAXS curves have been uploaded in the SAS module (for instance, from the HPLC-SAXS data processing module), it is possible to set/modify their associated parameters by pressing the Set Curve Concentration, PSV, I0 standard experimental button (see here).
+If a series of I(q) SAXS curves have been uploaded in the SAS module (for instance, from the HPLC/KIN module), it is possible to set/modify their associated parameters by pressing the Set Curve Concentration, PSV, I0 standard experimental button (see here).
+As stated above, for already fully pre-processed I*(q) datasets, proper values for these parameters were already employed, and will just be shown by accessing this module.
+The same partially holds for I#(q) datasets, for which a c value can instead be entered.

 When no parameters are entered via the Set Curve Concentration, PSV, I0 standard experimental module, the program will utilize the values as set in this section of the Guinier Options module, which also contains the other parameters necessary for the computation of the <M>w or <M/L>w/z or <M/A>w/z values.
 In particular: